kuno/GeoIP/README.md

 There are three free versions data among with some commercial versions.

-__Note: This package only support binary data, not any other formats.__
+__Note: This package only support binary data and IP address version 4, not any other formats.__

 GeoIP ASN Edition [Download](http://geolite.maxmind.com/download/geoip/database/asnum/GeoIPASNum.dat.gz)